giantswarm/handbook/content/docs/observability/loki-cost-estimate.md

 ![cost-explorer-tag](../images/cost-explorer-tag.png)

-In addition to those parameters, you can also add more precision to the graph by grouping the result by services :
+In addition to those parameters, one can increase the graph's precision by grouping the result by services:

 ![cost-explorer-service](../images/cost-explorer-group-by.png)